difio/difio-openshift-python/README.txt

-monupco.com registration agent for OpenShift Express / Python applications.
+monupco.com registration agent for OpenShift / Python applications.

 It compiles a list of locally installed Python packages and sends it to